Connect with ProQuest

 Editors update SIRS’ sources and topic pages with new text and image documents on a regular basis to ensure currency.
 They select content only from sources with a proven track record for accuracy.

 Editors monitor current events, national and state curriculum standards, common classroom assignments and customer requests when determining what content to add or what to create.

 Any text written by a SIRS content editor is both fact checked and reviewed before being published.

 Diversity, Equity, and Inclusion

 Editors are committed to the inclusion of authoritative materials that reflect a diversity of voices and perspectives.
-They ensure that written and selected content fairly represent a range of voices in breadth and depth without use of discriminatory language or bias.
+They ensure that written and selected content represents a wide range of voices in breadth and depth, that discriminatory language is avoided, and that bias is minimized as much as possible.
 Editors are dedicated to continuously challenging themselves and deepening their own understanding of diversity, equity, and inclusion.
 As part of that process, content written by our editors is periodically evaluated and edited as needed based on learning and feedback from customers and advisors.

 Editorial Independence and Fairness

 Editors carefully select every newspaper, magazine, and image to ensure balanced coverage on each topic page.
 Editors do not select content on behalf of any cause or agenda.
-They maintain a neutral stance.
+They attempt to reflect the most widely represented stances on each issue.
 Inclusion of content in SIRS databases is not an endorsement or a reflection of ProQuest’s positions or opinions.